 Access to specialist nurses

-There is strong evidence that demonstrates the allocation of a dedicated urology key worker has a positive impact on patient experience and outcomes, yet the numbers of cancer specialist nurse posts are not proportional to disease incidence.
+There is strong evidence that demonstrates the allocation of a dedicated nurse specialist has a positive impact on patient experience and outcomes, yet the numbers of specialist nurse posts are not proportional to disease incidence.
 There is an increasing need for more nurses; the current provision is insufficient and access across the UK varies dramatically.

 Our Change Delivery team are leading on our work to address these issues in variation and inequity in access.
 We will work with key policy and decision makers across the UK to ensure a sustainable approach to prostate cancer care management is implemented, and to meet the urology CNS workforce gaps in relation to the increased incidence and prevalence of the disease.
 This work will include: